 Make matching pads or alternate the fabrics as we did for a cute coordinated pair.

 We originally chose two fabrics from the Recollection collection by Katarina Roccella for Art Gallery Fabrics.
 This is an older collection that is not longer readily available.
-Below are a few new combinations we found at Fabric.com that have a similar vintage feel and the same pretty turquoise and red color palette.
+Pick your favorite combo from a new collection or mix and match from your stash.

 Our hot pads feature a layer of thermal batting plus a layer of regular low-loft cotton batting on the back, and a single layer of thermal batting on each pocket.
 This combination created a good blend of both protection and flexibility.
 However, you can add additional layers of insulating batting to increase the heat shield.
 Simply remember to grade the layers to facilitate a smooth curve when turning right side out.
 You may also need to increase the width of the binding strips on the pockets to accommodate the additional thickness.